scroll symbol, Mississippian culture, Moundville, Alabama

 Learning Outcomes: This course provides an introduction to theory and methods in archaeological research, data collection, and analysis.
 This course will familiarize you with the strategies that are employed in the investigation of archaeological remains.
 This course will familiarize you with the ways in which such research strategies further the aims of an anthropological archaeology.
 Quizzes and exams provide an opportunity for communicating your learning in response to objective questions, short answer, and short essay prompts.
 In addition to learning feedback through quizzes and exams, extra credit exercies are available with short essay formats.

 Some Tips for Success: Your regular and active participation are of central importance for this course to provide you with both a fun and satisfying educational experience.
 Good attendance, class preparation, and note-taking practices will be very important for your ability to perform well, particularly on exams and quizzes.
-You can also obtain extra credit by attending (in-person or virtually) a talk or museum exhibit related to archaeology and submitting a two-page essay on the subject in your Discussion Section in accordance with related guidelines.
 When taking exams and quizzes and completing written assignments, you will be responsible for knowing the concepts and terms discussed in the assigned readings, in the films shown in class, and in the topics covered in lectures, discussion sections, handouts, and web page or powerpoint summaries.

 Inclusivity: The effectiveness of this course is dependent upon the creation of an encouraging and safe classroom environment.
 Exclusionary, offensive or harmful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and in some cases subject to University harassment procedures.
 We are all responsible for creating a positive and safe environment that allows all students equal respect and comfort.
 I expect each of you to help establish and maintain and environment where you and your peers can contribute without fear of ridicule or intolerant or offensive language.